 Both the Alarm Log and the Error Log are historical.
 They list current conditions that have not been resolved as well as past alarms and errors to provide a profile of system maintenance.
-For Version 2 or 3, the Error Log is saved on tape after a major system failure or restart.
+The Error Log is saved on tape after a major system failure or restart.